 The instructor or coach still acts as the pitcher using a cushioned ball which is thrown underhand.
 A greater emphasis is placed on making "outs" at this level.

 Teams are usually 11 to 12 players to keep an adequate number of players in the field for each game.
-The players meet at the ballpark two nights a week, on Monday and Wednesday evenings at Greenwood Field across from Dominion.
+The players meet at the ballpark two nights a week, on Monday and Wednesday evenings at Blue Jays Field across from Dominion.
 Practices are to be held for the first half hour and then we will have a forty –five minute game.

 •In the event of rain, an announcement concerning the scheduled games for that evening will be posted to the website at 4:00 pm.